 Local Newspapers are available for viewing in the reading area, or behind the circulation desk.

-Wireless Mobile Hotspots are a great way to access free Wi-Fi on the go, and can be checked out for a week.
+Wireless Mobile Hotspots are a great way to access free Wi-Fi on the go, and can be checked out for two weeks.

 DVDs & Blu-Rays are loaned for two weeks and can be requested from other libraries.
 Collections include fiction, nonfiction, travel, and children’s.